AdobeDocs/experience-manager-cloud-service.en/help/forms/list-forms-on-sites-page.md

 ## Next Steps

-In the next article, let us learn how to save Adaptive Forms as drafts and list them on a AEM Sites page using the **Drafts & Submissions** Forms portal component.
+In the next article, let us learn [how to save Adaptive Forms as drafts and list them on a AEM Sites page using the Drafts & Submissions Forms Portal component](/help/forms/save-core-component-based-form-as-draft.md).

+## Related articles

+{{forms-portal-see-also}}

 ## See Also {#see-also}